zac7777/Entropy/Entropy/Stats/AP.md

-Action Points: The amount of [[EP]] a creature can use each turn, this is solely determined by the class of each player.
-If a player doesn't use all of the EP that their AP allows it will return to their total EP pool, this means that if a creature takes no actions in a turn, their EP is not wasted.
+Action Points: These determine how many moves a creature can activate in one turn, moves that take more time or effort have higher AP costs, a creatures with higher AP at the beginning of their turn are quicker and can plan their attacks better.

 #gameRules #statistic